ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-planning.md

 | `<vcsa_user>` | The username of the account in vCenter appliance in the production environment. |
 | `<vcsa_user_password>` | The password for the `vcsa_user`. |
 | `<sub_domain>` | The subdomain of the root domain of the vCenter appliance in the production environment. |
-{: caption="Table 3.
-Parameters for Isolated recovery environment planning" caption-side="bottom"}
+{: caption="Parameters for Isolated recovery environment planning" caption-side="bottom"}

 ## Related links
 {: #veeam-cr-sag-planning-related}